lsst/LDM-463/index.rst

       _isLegacyRepository is True, the RepositoryCfg is never persisted; the next time the repository is used the cfg will be synthesized again.

+When the Storage class can establish a relative path between the RepositoryCfg root and a parent URI in the parents list the URI in the parents list is stored as a relative path.
+This makes it easier to move Repositories from one location to another.

+When copying a repository from one Storage type to another (e.g. from a developer to a Swift location) it's possible the parent URIs will have to be adjusted.
+When we add Storage locations this should be considered, and it's possible we should write a helper script to support this.

+In the ``RepositoryCfg.parents`` property getter the relative paths are converted to absolute paths.
+Everywhere else in the Butler framework absolute paths are used so that repository identification is unambiguous.

 Mapper
 ------